DeFiCh/metachain/packages/docs/:900:Project Governance/:001:contributing.md

     └── @birthdaycloud/deps-a@1.0.0
 ```

-Given above, we're using node default package resolution technique, and `@foo/deps-a` depends on `@foo/deps-b` and you
+Given the above, we're using the node default package resolution technique, and `@foo/deps-a` depends on `@foo/deps-b`
-require `@foo/deps-a` for `service-a`.
-Since `@foo/deps-b` is a dependency of `@foo/deps-a` and it isn't intrinsically
+and you require `@foo/deps-a` for `service-a`.
+Since `@foo/deps-b` is a dependency of `@foo/deps-a` and it isn't
-defined within `service-a/package.json`, the default npm behavior would be to deduplicate by hoisting it
+intrinsically defined within `service-a/package.json`, the default npm behavior would be to deduplicate by hoisting it
-to `root/node_modules`.
+to the root `./node_modules`.
 The runtime would panic as it won't know how to resolve `@foo/deps-b`
 from `service-a/node_modules` since it's hoisted up while `@foo/deps-b` isn't.